Oleksa Novakivskyi: Biography

-For about ten years, he lived in the village of Mogila, now on the Polish-Ukrainian border.
+For about ten years, Novakivskyi lived in the village of Mogiła, now part of Nowa Huta near Kraków.
 He shared a house with an elderly widow whose daughter he later married.
-His first exhibit was with the Society for the Development of Russian Art, in 1901, but he achieved little attention until his personal exhibition in Kraków in 1911.
+Novakivskyi's first exhibit was with the Society for the Development of Ruthenian Art, in 1901, but he achieved little attention until his personal exhibition in Kraków in 1911.

-He moved to Lviv in 1913, with the patronage of the Metropolitan Archbishop, Andrey Sheptytsky.
+In 1913 the painter moved to Lviv, where he received patronage of the Metropolitan Archbishop, Andrey Sheptytsky.
 Shortly after, he started his own art school.
 Most of the noted painters of early twentieth-century Galicia studied there, at least briefly.